tpolecat/tuco/modules/docs/src/main/tut/index.md

 section: "home"
 ---

+> *"There are two kinds of spurs, my friend.
+Those that come in by the door … [and] those that come in by the window."*
+>
+> — Tuco Benedicto Pacifico Juan Maria Ramirez

-**Tuco** is a slightly cleaned-up fork of the prehistoric [`net.wimpi.telnetd`](http://telnetd.sourceforge.net/) with a pure API in the style of [doobie](https://github.com/tpolecat/doobie).
+Sometimes it's easier to come in by the window. **Tuco** is a slightly cleaned-up fork of the prehistoric [`net.wimpi.telnetd`](http://telnetd.sourceforge.net/) with a pure API in the style of [**doobie**](https://github.com/tpolecat/doobie).
 It lets you embed a telnet server in your application in a reasonable way.

-Why would you want to do this?
-Dunno.
-Laziness?
-It's easier than writing a web UI or dealing with `curl` and sometimes it's really all you need for a backdoor engineering interface.

 ### Quick Start